-The Generating Facility includes a BESS, and as a result an As-Available Charging Distribution Service ("ACDS") analysis to determine the charging impacts on SCE's Electric System was conducted as well.
+The Generating Facility includes a BESS, and the IC requested MW of As-Available Charging Distribution Service ("ACDS") analysis to determine the charging impacts on SCE's Electric System was conducted as well.
 The analyses focused on the Charging Capacity aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.